golang/protobuf/README.md

   for details or, if you are using gccgo, follow the instructions at
 	https://golang.org/doc/install/gccgo
 - Grab the code from the repository and install the proto package.
-  The simplest way is to run
+  The simplest way is to run `go get -u github.com/golang/protobuf/{proto,protoc-gen-go}`.
-	go get -u github.com/golang/protobuf/{proto,protoc-gen-go}
   The compiler plugin, protoc-gen-go, will be installed in $GOBIN, defaulting to $GOPATH/bin.
 It must be in your $PATH for the protocol compiler, protoc, to find it.